 As a young netminder in Kolosov, like most goalies, he needs time to develop.
 He appeared to be confident moving laterally from post to post well in his last stint in Lehigh, and Kolosov appeared to make the hard saves look routine.
 Kolosov just needed time to develop.

 The Flyers were doomed for the playoffs once again for a fifth consecutive season.
-Obviously, they need to improve the Goaltending situation, in order to establish some sort of relevancy again.
-For the past two seasons the Goaltending has let the team down big time when it needed it the most.
-Now was that the only problem this past season?
+Obviously, they need to improve the Goaltending situation in the future, in order to establish some sort of relevancy again.
+For the past two seasons, the Goaltending has let the team down big time when it needed it the most.
+Was that the only problem this past season?
 Heck no, there were more wrongs than rights, but it still was a let down.

 Check out our Flyers Nitty Gritty Store